hsf-training/hsf-training-cicd-github/_episodes/02-enter-sandman.md

 ~~~
 {: .language-python}

+Once inside the Python interpreter, simply type `exit()` then press enter, to exit.
 It may happen that this returns a different exit code than from the command line (indicating there's some internal implementation in Python).
 All you need to be concerned with is that the exit code was non-zero (there was an error).

 # Setting Exit Codes

 So now that we can get those exit codes, how can we set them?
-Let's explore this in `shell` and in `python`.
+Let's explore this in `shell` and in `python3`.

 ## Shell